34rthsh4p3r/PPR/README.md

 3.  **Using the GUI:**
     *   Select options for Depth, Base Type, and Environment Type using the radio buttons.
     *   Click "Generate Profile".
-    *   View the generated data in the table.
+    *   View the generated data in the table and as a diagram.
-    *   Click "Save to .csv" to export the data.
+    *   Click "Save to .csv" or "Save to .xlsx" to export the data.
 You will be prompted for a filename and location.
+    *   Click "Save diagram (.png)" or "Save diagram (.svg)" to save the diagram.
     *   Click "Exit" to close the application.

 ### Creating a Standalone Executable (Optional)